thomasperi/yacssmin/README.md

 That's it.
 The rest of this readme is philosophical.

 ## Why?
 Why write another CSS Minifier?
-Looking through the known issues with other minifiers, I had a few goals in mind:
+I had a few goals in mind:

 * No dependencies on other libraries.
 * Readable and maintainable, using regular expressions only for tokenizing, not for decision-making.